moopenmogov/documents/README.md

 - Prepare store metadata (name, descriptions, screenshots, privacy/security answers).
 - Validate with the Office Add‑in validator.
 - Submit in Partner Center and track certification.
-- Ownership: this is normally PM territory — Moti, your PM should take this and run with it.
+- Ownership: this is normally PM territory — your PM should take this and run with it.
 We’ll support with the manifest and technical Q&A.

 ### How this add‑in is built in this repo (and why it’s reusable)
 - HTML‑first UI: `src/taskpane/taskpane.html` (no framework lock‑in; loads fast in Office WebView).